BenLauwens/ThinkJulia.jl/docs/src/chap13.md

 ## Optional parameters

-We have seen built-in functions and methods that take optional arguments.
+We have seen built-in functions that take optional arguments.
 It is possible to write programmer-defined functions with optional arguments, too.
 For example, here is a function that prints the most common words in a histogram:

 ```julia
 function printmostcommon(hist, num=10)